magicDGS/ReadTools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Gómez-Sánchez D (2015): ReadTools ${version}, Institut für Populationsgenetik, Vetmeduni Vienna.

 If some of the tools is a (re)implementation of a method described in a different place, the citation for the method is provided under the long description.
 Please, cite the method in addition to this software to give credit to the original authors.

+---

+*Please, if you find any problem add a new [issue](https://github.com/magicDGS/ReadTools/issues) or contact me in the following addres: <daniel.gomez.sanchez@hotmail.es>.Contributions are also welcomed